OSInside/kiwi/doc/source/building/working_with_images/vmx_setup_for_ec2.rst

    Cloud init is a service which runs at boot time and allows to customize the system by activating one ore more cloud init modules.
-For Amazon EC2 the following :file:`etc/cloud/cloud.cfg` needs to be provided as part of the overlay files in your KIWI image description
+For Amazon EC2 the following configuration file :file:`/etc/cloud/cloud.cfg` needs to be provided as part of the overlay files in your KIWI image description

    .. code:: yaml